-Gary can most recently be seen in a recurring guest star role on Blue Bloods and as Ethan Hawke's doctor in the Paul Schrader film First Reformed.
-He also recently performed in co-star roles for Law & Order, House of Cards, Billions, and Jessica Jones and was a series regular on the Nicktoons live action show Alien Dawn.
+Gary can most recently be seen as recurring guest star attorney Herbert Talbott on Blue Bloods and as Ethan Hawke's doctor in the Paul Schrader film First Reformed.
+He also recently performed in co-star roles for Law & Order, House of Cards, Billions, Friends from College, Manifest, and Jessica Jones and was a series regular on the Nicktoons live action show Alien Dawn.
 Among his other noteworthy turns, he has hosted The Onion’s mock debate show “In The Know,” had a small principal role in The Bourne Legacy, appeared as the featured dancing businessman in the Saturday Night Live music video “Boombox,” and had the privilege of performing in a staged reading with Oscar nominee Shoreh Aghdashloo.
 Just last year, he was delighted to be chosen to perform sketch comedy in NBC's annual Diversity Showcase.
-When not acting or offending audiences with some stand-up, he writes and performs sketch comedy with his PIT house team "Savage" and he co-produces sketch comedy videos for his YouTube channel Cringe Factory including writing and performing in his multi-million view web sensation "Panhandler Party.”
+When not acting or offending audiences with some stand-up, he writes and performs sketch comedy with his PIT house team "Savage" and co-produces sketch comedy videos for his YouTube channel Cringe Factory including writing and performing in his multi-million view web sensation "Panhandler Party.”

 Gary has also performed in national commercials for The NFL, Star Wars, USA Today, Beneful, Experian, and Kinect and emceed major events for Microsoft, Wyndham, Zip Car, and Showtime's Nurse Jackie “Rx Games.”
 He has trained theatrically with Carol Fox Prescott, studied on-camera with Bob Krakower (master class), and improv with Gary Austin and Upright Citizens Brigade (Chris Gethard and Charlie Todd).

 We’re all supposed to write in these bios in the third person, right?